exercism/python/CONTRIBUTING.md

 <br>

-🌟🌟&nbsp; If you have not already done so, please take a moment to read our [Code of Conduct][exercism-code-of-conduct] & [Being a Good Community Member][being-a-good-community-member].
+🌟🌟&nbsp; If you have not already done so, please take a moment to read our [Code of Conduct][exercism-code-of-conduct] & [Being a Good Community Member][being-a-good-community-member] documents.
 It might also be helpful to take a look at [The words that we use][the-words-that-we-use].

 Some defined roles in our community:  [Community Member][being-a-good-community-member] **|**  [Contributors][exercism-contributors] **|** [Mentors][exercism-mentors] **|** [Maintainers][exercism-track-maintainers]  **|** [Admins][exercism-admins]